ams/cadr4/ROADMAP.md

 ## Accurate simulation of CADR

-Implement an accurate version of the original CADR schematics (CADR4) that can run in simulation.
+Implement an accurate version of the original CADR schematics (CADR) that can run in simulation.
 This would most probobly not have vull virtual memory, any bus for I/O, etc.  And only capable of running through the boot PROM and failing at either the first memory access,